-Max eyeing the second cupcake since he ate the first one
+Max eyeing the second cupcake since he ate the first one before we could get a good picture. |

 So today Max had an extra long walk, two yard fetch times and a bath!
 Sounds great, right?
 He was good with the walks and playtime but not so much with the bath as you might have guesed.